cal-poly-dxhub/journalism-correspondence-notifier/README.md

 cdk deploy
 ```

-6. **Configure Settings**
-Update the config file with the following values:

-From CloudFormation outputs:
+**From CloudFormation outputs** Update `config.yaml`:
 - `email_api_endpoint`: EmailCollectorApiEndpoint from CDK output
 - `assets_bucket_name`: WebAssetsBucketName from CDK output
-- `homepage_url`: WebsiteURL from CDK output (or your own custom URL see [AWS guide for setting up domain with Route53 and S3](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started-s3.html))
+- `homepage_url`: WebsiteURL from CDK output (or use your own custom URL for the bucket see [AWS guide for setting up domain with Route53 and S3](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started-s3.html))

-Set your desired values:
-- `email_collection_password`: Create a password for the subscription system
-- `sender_email`: Email address you wish to send emails from (requires [AWS SES setup](https://docs.aws.amazon.com/ses/latest/dg/setting-up.html))

-LazerFische credentials:
-- `lazerfische_username`: Your LazerFische username
-- `lazerfische_password`: Your LazerFische password
-- `lazerfische_token`: Your LazerFische authentication token

 7. **Initialize Homepage**
 ```bash